Peru, Chancay Painted Cotton Panel with Four Abstract Figures and Symbols

 N6012

-Peru, Two Female Chancay Dolls Each
+Peru, Two Female Chancay Dolls

 The female tapestry faces are divided into three sections while those of the males are woven in two sections.
 One holds a wad of unspun cotton while the other holds a spindle with brown cotton strapped around it.
 Each has a witch’s veil covering the back of the head.
 Ex collection Justin and Barbara Kerr, prior to 1970.